 Seoul-si Jongno-gu Gongpyeong-dong 46, 서울특별시 종로구 우정국로 38-20 (견지동), +82-2-1330.

 Si Hwa Dam (시화담)

 A self-proclaimed museum of Korean cuisine, Si Hwa Dam is a visual feast as much as a culinary one.
-The name of the restaurant translates as ‘poetry, painting and discussion’ and the innovative cuisine lives up to these artistic qualities, offering a refined and meticulous approach to presentation; the food is so immaculate it almost seems a shame to eat it.
+The name of the restaurant translates as ‘poetry, painting and discussion’, and the innovative cuisine lives up to these artistic qualities, offering a refined and meticulous approach to presentation; the food is so immaculate it almost seems a shame to eat it.
 The stylised approach to Korean classics and authentic Korean ingredients are combined with an emphasis on elegance and a revival of Korean cultural traditions.
-The restaurant is located in the traditional artisan area of Insadong and the seasonal cooking is rooted in the customs of Korean cuisine but is given a visual and olfactory twist which makes it a complete sensory experience.
+The restaurant is located in the traditional artisan area of Insadong and the seasonal cooking is rooted in the customs of Korean cuisine but is given a visual and olfactory twist which makes it an extremely sensory experience.

 5-5 Itaewon-dong, Yongsan-gu, Seoul (서울특별시 용산구 이태원동5-5); +82 2 798 3311.